bengrunfeld/study-notes/immutable-js.md

 ### 7. Immutable Objects Increase Predictability

+#### Needing to know the contents of an object

 If you don't truly know what the contents of the object you're working with are, it becomes much harder to predict what will happen.

+#### Combining Immutable Objects with Pure Functions

+If your object is immutable, and is passed to a pure function, as soon as it executes once correctly, you know that it will work the same way forever.

 ### 8. Immutable Objects Cause Increased Performance